Fighting Malicious Email Attacks (Mimecast Security Report)

 While everyone is susceptible to malicious email content, members of the C-suite have been historically desirable targets for cybercriminals.
 Of companies surveyed, Mimecast found that:

-For companies that suffered an email-based impersonation attack, they reported the following consequences:
+For companies that suffered a malicious email-based impersonation attack, they reported the following consequences:

 Image courtesy of Mimecast.